notpoiu/ytdownloader/README.md

 also i used chatgpt for installation guide so lmk if there is anything wrong with it LOL

+> [!IMPORTANT]
+> THIS IS FOR EDUCATIONAL PURPOSES ONLY DO NOT DO ANYTHING MALICIOUS WITH THIS<br>
+> I AM NOT LIABLE FOR THE DAMAGES DONE USING THIS TOOL

 ## Running from source

 Welcome to YTDownloader!
 This guide will walk you through the steps to get YTDownloader up and running on your machine.